The Thin Blue Line (1988 film): Soundtrack

 The film was scored by composer Philip Glass.
-The original film soundtrack was published by Dunvagen Music Publishers, Inc. The music for the original film was produced by Kurt Munkasci, and the performing orchestra conducted by Michael Riesman.
+The original film soundtrack was published by Dunvagen Music Publishers, Inc. The music for the original film was produced by Kurt Munkacsi, and the performing orchestra conducted by Michael Riesman.

-Morris has claimed that prior to Glass' involvement in the project, he personally edited The Thin Blue Line to a mix-tape of Glass' earlier works, including selections from Mishima and In the Upper Room and Glassworks.
+Morris has claimed that prior to Glass's involvement in the project, he personally edited The Thin Blue Line to a mix-tape of Glass's earlier works, including selections from Mishima and In the Upper Room and Glassworks.
 In an interview with Marc Glassman of POV magazine, Morris explained his rationale for seeking Glass to compose the score:I had the good fortune of actually convincing him [Philip Glass] to write the soundtrack himself.
-Someone asked me, ‘Why Philip Glass?’
-And I said, ‘because he does existential dread better than anybody.
-He’s the master of existential dread.’
+Someone asked me, 'Why Philip Glass?'
+And I said, 'because he does existential dread better than anybody.
+He's the master of existential dread.'

 Release

 Marketing

 Marketing the film was not an easy task, as Morris wished to avoid having the label of documentary attached to his film.
 Miramax, the film's distributor, had originally picked it up for its unconventional look, and used marketing hooks to make the film "transition from the arthouse to the multiplex".
 Harvey Weinstein, the former head of Miramax, declared: "Never has Miramax had a movie where a man's life hangs in the balance".
 The poster for the film gave it the feel of a whodunit, with the tagline: "A softcore movie, Dr. Death, a chocolate milkshake, a nosy blonde and The Carol Burnett Show.
 Solving this mystery is going to be murder."

 Weinstein even sent a note to Errol Morris pushing him to promote the film better during interviews.
 The note read, in part, "Heard your NPR interview and you were boring," and recommended the director sell the movie as a highly thrilling and emotional experience similar to watching thrillers or horror movies and that he adopt the usage of shorter and clearer sentences.